amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 A>
 A> ![Using composition with the Strategy pattern hits a sweet spot between composition and inheritance](images/cartype3.png) A>
+A> Generally, maintaining code with lots of components is much easier than maintaining code with hierarchies of inheritance trees.

 #### Always rely on tools support